4rays/http-request-builder/README.md

 }
 ```

-Note that the order inside the builder does not matter and middleware are applied
+Note that the order inside the builder only matters for middleware that are not idempotent, such as the built-in `pathAppending`.
-in the order they are defined.
-If the same middleware is defined multiple times,
-the last one will be used.
-If you're defining custom middleware, try to make them idempotent so as to
-avoid unexpected behavior.

 Once you have an endpoint defined, you can use it to create a request for Foundation.